lagnajeet/Eagle-IDF4-Exporter/README.md

 # Eagle IDF4 Exporter

+*This program is highly experimental at this stage.
+Since it was build on top of the existing IDF 3 library it will export the board and component locations properly but any new features of modification to the xisting features are not extensively tested.
+Please keep that in mind if using this ULP.*

-Exports Eagle board files to IDF 4 format for ECAD to MCAD conversion.
+This ULP exports Eagle board files to IDF 4 format for ECAD to MCAD conversion.
 In simple terms it does the following

-## Converts
+### Converts
 ![alt text](https://github.com/lagnajeet/Eagle-IDF4-Exporter/blob/master/ECAD.gif "Eagle CAD file")

-## Into
+### Into
 ![alt text](https://github.com/lagnajeet/Eagle-IDF4-Exporter/blob/master/MCAD.png "Solidworks 3D render")

 IDF 4 specifications can be found at https://www.simplifiedsolutionsinc.com/images/idf_v40_spec.pdf.